ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

-# Automating Load Balancer Cofiguration With Shell Scripting
+# Automating Load Balancer Configuration With Shell Scripting
 The following steps are taken to automate load balancer configuration with shell scripting.

 ### Step 1: Provision an EC2 Instance for the 1st Web Server